aarmono/crypto_transceiver_instructions/README.md

 shift keying modulator.
 This is a standard means of transmitting digital data at low bit rates over analog mediums intended to transfer voice.
-This is how the original [acoustic coupler](https://en.wikipedia.org/wiki/Acoustic_coupler) modems used to transfer data over phone lines.
+This is how the original [acoustic coupler](https://en.wikipedia.org/wiki/Acoustic_coupler) modems used to transfer data over phone lines worked.

 ## How Do You Build One? ##